 For the families and friends of the victims, the coming days were a seemingly eternal nightmare of praying for a miracle and direly fearing the worst.
 The families waited in excruciating alertness for the phone to ring with the dreaded call informing them that their loved one had been positively identified, and the friends waited in a parallel, persistent agony, for the correspondingly dreadful call from the families.

-TWA held a funeral service of July 9, 1956, with approximately 350 family members in attendance, and roughly 1,500 citizens of Flagstaff in solemn, reverent observance in the background.
+TWA held a funeral service on July 9, 1956, with approximately 350 family members in attendance, and roughly 1,500 citizens of Flagstaff in solemn, reverent observance in the background.
 Clergymen from four faiths gave sermons.
 It was an overwhelming event, so much so that even the men of the military honor guard cried.
-67 caskets were on display (one of which was sent home after the service) and seemed to extend forever in the three columns, stretched out in front of the congregation.
-At the end of the service, as the mourners passed in front of their loved ones for the last time, eight of them were overcome and collapsed; they were taken to the Red Cross tent, which had been set up in anticipation of such unendurable emotional crises.
+Sixty-seven caskets were on display (one of which was sent home after the service) and seemed to extend forever in the three columns, stretched out in front of the congregation.
+At the end of the service, as the mourners passed in front of their loved ones for the last time, eight of them were overcome and collapsed.
+They were taken to the Red Cross tent that had been set up in anticipation of such unendurable emotional crises.

 All descriptions of anything but ideas fall short of realities they indicate, and so of course the trauma of unexpectedly losing a loved one cannot be conveyed, but only suggested.